 - Don't try to compensate for bad equipment by shouting.
 It doesn't work, makes the speaker look crazy, and makes the audience uncomfortable.

-The specific look and technique of a presentation will vary from organization to organization, and you should try to find out what the best speakers in your new organization are doing.
-Keeping your own look fresh and exciting is often just a matter of seeing a great looking visual in someone else's presentation and doing something similar in your own.
-You need not learn to use every technique you see, but you do need to be at least up to speed with the "look" of presentations in your company or industry, and your unique use of animations or design will differentiate your presentations from those based on boring templates ().
+The specific look and technique of a communication will vary from organization to organization, and you should try to find out what the best writers and speakers in your new organization are doing.
+You don't need to learn to use every technique you see, but you do need to be at least up to speed with how technology is used in your company or industry.

 Styles change over time, especially in marketing communication, but business visuals retain a characteristic look sometimes described as crisp, elegant, and clear.
 Crispness is the visual corollary to direct, concise language, with a visual look that emphasizes straight lines rather than curves, and strong vertical lines rather than a softer, centered look.
 Business visuals tend to be simple and uncluttered-even minimalist-with just a few colors, and carefully positioned images or graphics.
 (For more on the visual characteristics of businesslike communications, hover over Communication & Presentation Skills at the right and select Businesslike Style and Tone.)